yua10/rock_paper_Scissors/week-4/taster-cloud-devops/exercises/README.md

 - Create a simple Express API connected to a database and when complete build that service as a Docker Image and publish that image to Docker Hub.

 ### Extension
-- Look into how you could create a **PostgreSQL DB** as a microservice
+- Look into how you could create a **PostgreSQL DB** Docker Image and how to access that database using `psql`.
 - Personal Study